tford-dev/techDegree-Project1/README.md

 # techDegree-Project1
-A random quote generator I coded for the Team Treehouse Full Stack JavaScript Curriculum.
+The 1st project for the Team Treehouse Full Stack Javascript course.
+This is the random quote generator project, the HTML/CSS was written by the staff at Treehouse, I scripted the Javascript for this project.